Met Office issue NEW snow warning which extends to 11am tomorrow - two weather warnings now in place

 The new 'yellow' alert was issued by the weather forecaster around 4am today (Tuesday, March 14).

-This means that two separate weather warnings are now in force in Northern Ireland.
+Earlier it meant that two separate weather warnings were in force for a period of time in Northern Ireland.

 But the latest alert only covers Co Fermanagh and Co Tyrone and parts of Co Armagh.

+A reader sent a video of snow falling in Banbridge, Co Down this morning.

+The short clip shows a light snow shower falling but not appearing to linger on the ground.
-However the existing Met Office alert which is in place for snow and ice still remains.

-It covers Co Antrim, part of Co Down, plus Co Londonderry and parts of Co Tyrone.
+An earlier Met Office alert for snow and ice covering Co Antrim, part of Co Down, plus Co Londonderry and parts of Co Tyrone ended at 11am.

 The Met Office added that Co Armagh, Co Fermanagh and Co Tyrone areas should expect "some roads and railways likely to be affected with longer journey times by road, bus and train services".